 outside air temperature.
 Erroneous temperature data will

 destroy the accuracy of any performance calculation.
 The TAS

 Inexpensive blind encoders are the most common causes of

 altitude reporting problems.
-The TAS 1000 MFDS’s
+The TAS 1000 MFDS’s accurate

-transponder and GPS.
-It is aviation’s most precise
+GPS.
+It is aviation’s most precise encoder.

 backup for your essential IFR instruments

-Safe flight in IFR conditions demands precise altitude,
+Safe flight in IFR conditions demands precise altitude, air

 airport with wind information

 Helicopter, seaplane, EMS, and bush pilots who land off